Home > Advocacy > Articles > Do We Over Accommodate? Teachers Debate Accommodations & Modifications

-Here is the problem.
-We're asked by the Special Education Director to modify lessons and tests to accommodate some low performing students.
+Here's our problem.
+The Special Education Director told us to modify lessons and tests to accommodate some low-performing students.

-Well, we feel that if the students would do their homework and classwork, they would have no trouble passing tests.
+We feel that if the students did their homework and classwork, they would not have trouble passing tests.

 Because their homes do not support homework completion, we have to modify tests to accommodate them.

-When we modify and accommodate, we train them to under perform.
+When we modify and accommodate, we are training them to under perform.

 I am a classroom teacher, tutor and advocate.

-Read how Pat responded to a regular education teacher who asked, Why Must I Make Modifications for a Child?
+I agreed with Pat Howey when she pointed out that if teachers differentiated instruction to meet individual student needs, there may not be a need for special education.
+You may be interested in Pat's response to a regular education teacher who asked, Why Must I Make Modifications for a Child?
 It Seems Unfair to Other Children.

-Others are hidden by state policies that make it difficult for educational psychologists to attach a diagnosis to an individual, not because the symptoms are absent, but because the student hasn't demonstrated a threshold level of failure.
+Others are hidden by state policies that make it difficult for educational psychologists to attach a diagnosis to a child, not because the symptoms are absent, but because the student hasn't demonstrated a threshold level of failure.
 I saw such cases with astonishing regularity and continue to see them.

-The ethical answer to all three questions must be a resounding yes.
+The ethical answer to the three questions must be a resounding yes.

-The work of the National Reading Panel shows just how easy it can be for teachers to remediate students at-risk for reading failure.
+The work of the National Reading Panel shows just how easy it can be for teachers to remediate students who are at-risk for reading failure.

 Simple techniques can be used to address fluency issues.
-Techniques like readers theater, poetry readings, Peer-Assisted Learning Strategies Reading and buddy reading to a younger student can all lead to reading success.
+Techniques like readers theater, poetry readings, Peer-Assisted Learning Strategies Reading, and buddy reading to a younger student can lead to reading success.

-It does not take a rocket scientist to promote reading achievement among all learners.
+It does not take a rocket scientist to promote reading achievement for all learners.
 Making "Mosaic of Thought" required reading for all teachers would be an excellent start.

-Research from New Zealand is pointing the way for math remediation, and no, it does not take a rocket scientist to implement the research-based strategies from Down Under.
+Research from New Zealand is pointing the way for math remediation.
+No, it doesn't take a rocket scientist to implement the research-based strategies from Down Under.

 It is up to all teachers to meet the learning needs of all students in their classrooms.
-The challenge of an education in a democracy is to educate democratically, in a way that reaches all learners, regardless of presumed potential, neurological make-up, cultural heritage or income level.
+The challenge of education in a democracy is to educate democratically to reach all learners, regardless of their presumed potential, neurological make-up, cultural heritage, or income level.

 Pam Wright Joins the Debate

-I'm not sure why some teachers believe that differentiating instruction to help a child learn is somehow "unfair" to other kids who don't need that particular assistance.
+I don't understand why some teachers believe that differentiating instruction to help a child learn is "unfair" to other children who don't need that particular assistance.

 We receive emails from teachers in both camps.

-There is confusion about the differences between accommodations and modifications.
-The terms are often used interchangeably - they are quite different.
+Many teachers and parents are confused about the differences between accommodations and modifications.
+The terms are often used interchangeably but they are different.

 Accommodations Level the Playing Field

-When people with disabilities do not receive accommodations, the tests they take often measure the impact of their disabilities, not what they know.
+When people with disabilities do not receive accommodations on tests, the tests often measure the impact of their disabilities, not what they know.